 Sun 2 April // 16:00 (SOLD OUT)

 Set during the Japanese occupation of Korea in the 1930s, a young handmaiden called Sookee is hired by Hideko, an eccentric Japanese heiress, who lives a strange secluded life on a large countryside estate under the watchful eye of her domineering Uncle Kouzuki.
 But Sookee has a secret: she leads a sordid double life as an expert pickpocket who has been covertly recruited by Fujiwara, a degenerate con artist posing as a Japanese Count.
 This charlatan plans to seduce the Lady Hideko, convince her to elope with him, rob her of her fortune and then lock her up in a madhouse.
 The con all seems to be proceeding according to plan, until Sookee and Hideko discover some unexpected emotions for each other, and must come up with a scheme of their own.

 Inspired by Sarah Waters' best-selling novel 'Fingersmith', visionary director Park Chan-wook (Oldboy, Thirst, Stoker) comes a ravishing, epic and sensual rollercoaster ride which will leave you hungry for more.

-This one-off preview of the Director's Cut of Park Chan-wook's critically lauded thriller contains 22 minutes of never-seen-before footage.
-With thanks to Curzon Artificial Eye
+This special one-off preview of the Director's Cut of Park Chan-wook's critically lauded thriller contains 22 minutes of never-seen-before footage.
+With thanks to Curzon Artificial Eye.

 Even if a screening is sold out, tickets are often available 30 minutes before the start of the film at the box office